B-IoT/biot-dashboard/README.md

 You will also see any lint errors in the console.

+### Workflow

+Pushing on the `main` branch is forbidden, as it hosts the stable code for the production site; create a new branch for the feature to implement instead.

+When the feature is ready, open a pull request to the `dev` branch; Render will preview deploy it.
+Once a certain number of features is ready and stable, `dev` can be merged into `main`.

 ### Analyzing bundle size

 It is possible to analyze the bundle size with: